 The only shadow cast upon the curtain was his own.

-He stepped out and dried himself off, his reflection doing the same on the other side of the toothpaste-flecked glass.
+He had stepped out and dried himself off, his reflection doing the same on the other side of the toothpaste-flecked glass.
 He watched his reflection for some time–and his reflection did the same–contemplated the edges, the wrinkles, the less-than-sharp lines, the rebellious tufts of hair that emerged from his head like the sun’s corona.
 He opened the mirror, reached behind it for his electric razor.
 The buzzing receded behind his ears, as he cut away thin swaths of hair above his neck.
 Then, he let it graze even further up, trimming in broad strokes along his crown.
 By the time he was done, it was difficult to tell if he had made any real improvement, but a wreath of light brown hair circled his feet.

 The shed locks that actually hit their mark spiraled at the bottom of the sink drain, refusing to quite go under.
 Joe abandoned them and pulled on his clothes.